HOW DOES A FELONY AFFECT YOUR LIFE?

 Social Ostracization and Marginalization

 Apart from all these consequences, felons often experience a profound sense of social isolation.
-The stigma associated with a felony conviction can lead to being ostracized and treated like a pariah from family members, friends, and society at large.
+The stigma associated with a felony conviction can lead to being ostracized and treated like a pariah by family members, friends, and society at large.
 This sense of treatment can be debilitating, making the process of reintegration much more difficult than it needs to be.

 The implications of a felony conviction are far-reaching, going beyond time spent incarcerated.
 Job opportunities are often limited, and housing discrimination becomes an all too real concern, subsequently leading to a significant alteration in an individual’s life.

-Social stigmatization and curtails on civil rights can contribute to a progression of hardship, marginalization, and potential reoffending.
+Social stigmatization and curtails of civil rights can contribute to a progression of hardship, marginalization, and potential reoffending.
 This underlines the critical necessity of support systems and policies that prioritize rehabilitation and successful reentry into society for those with a felony conviction.

-WHAT ARE THE PSYCHOLOGICAL EFFECTS OF A FELONY CONVICTION
+WHAT ARE THE PSYCHOLOGICAL EFFECTS OF A FELONY CONVICTION?

 Being convicted of a felony significantly increases a person’s stress levels.
-Multiple factors contribute to this, such as the financial constraints of legal costs, the emotionally challenging time spent in prison and subsequent anxiety surrounding the process of transitioning back into society and everyday life.
+Multiple factors contribute to this, such as the financial constraints of legal costs, the emotionally challenging time spent in prison, and subsequent anxiety surrounding the process of transitioning back into society and everyday life.
 Such enduring stress can make the person more prone to mental health issues.

 Depression is a frequent mental toll experienced by felons, often stemming from feelings of remorse, memories of prison life, or the struggles of adjusting to life after incarceration.
 This state of despair may lead to a loss of motivation or direction, potentially deepening the mental health crisis being experienced.